jk2uman/Locomotive/README.md

-# Locomotive
+# Locomotive: All Aboard!
-A train schedule that let's you add name of train place of destination time of train frequency and Next Arrival
+ # Welcome to Locomotive train schedule that let's you add the name of train, place of destination, time of train, frequency and Next Arrival
+ # Technologies used:
+ # HTML
+ # CSS
+ # JAVASCRIPT
+ # JQUERY